amar-r/SSHThings/posts/homelab-journey.md

 ## Want to Try This Yourself?

 Start simple.
 Deploy one service, add some basic monitoring, write a Makefile for deployment.
 Break things, fix them, document what you learned.

 Your family will appreciate the reliable services, and you might accidentally learn some valuable skills along the way.
 Plus, there's something deeply satisfying about infrastructure that just works.

 ---

 *What started in 2021 with a Raspberry Pi baby cam and some basic home automation has evolved into a comprehensive homelab that runs my entire digital life.
-Three years later, the baby cam never goes offline, the network actually makes sense, and I accidentally learned proper infrastructure practices along the way.*`,
+Three years later, the baby cam never goes offline, the network actually makes sense, and I accidentally learned proper infrastructure practices along the way.*
-    tags: ['homelab', 'self-hosting', 'monitoring', 'automation', 'family-tech', 'infrastructure'],
-    readTime: 7,
-    image: null
-  },
-  {
-    slug: 'first-post',
-    title: 'Welcome to SSHthings - My First Blog Post',
-    date: '2025-07-17',
-    excerpt: 'An introduction to SSHthings (Self-Service Homelab) - my personal blog where I\'ll be sharing self-hosting projects, automation experiments, and infrastructure insights.',
-    content: `# Welcome to SSHthings - My First Blog Post

-Hello and welcome to **SSHthings** (Self-Service Homelab)!
-This is my personal blog where I'll be sharing my journey through self-hosting, infrastructure automation, and technology experiments.

-## What to Expect

-This blog will cover a variety of topics including:

-- **Self-Hosting Projects**: Docker containers, Kubernetes clusters, and home server setups
-- **Infrastructure Automation**: Terraform, Ansible, and CI/CD pipelines
-- **Cloud Solutions**: AWS, Azure, and multi-cloud strategies
-- **DevOps Practices**: Monitoring, logging, and security best practices
-- **Technology Experiments**: New tools, frameworks, and methodologies

-## My Background

-I'm a Lead Systems Engineer with over 13 years of experience in cloud infrastructure, automation, and security.
-I've worked with various technologies and platforms, and I'm passionate about sharing knowledge and learning from the community.

-## Why "SSHthings"?

-The name "SSHthings" represents my focus on **self-hosting** and **infrastructure** projects.
-SSH stands for **Self-Service Homelab**, reflecting my approach to building and managing my own homelab infrastructure.
-SSH (Secure Shell) is also a fundamental tool for managing remote systems, and it symbolizes the technical foundation of the topics I'll be covering here.

-## My Approach

-I believe in:
-- **Learning in Public**: Sharing both successes and failures
-- **Practical Examples**: Real-world implementations and code snippets
-- **Community Focus**: Engaging with others who share similar interests
-- **Continuous Improvement**: Always exploring new technologies and approaches

-Stay tuned for more content about self-hosting adventures, automation experiments, and infrastructure insights!`,
-    tags: ['welcome', 'introduction', 'self-hosting'],
-    readTime: 5,
-    image: null
-  }
-]

-export const getPostBySlug = (slug) => {
-  return posts.find(post => post.slug === slug)
-}

-export const getAllPosts = () => {
-  return posts
-}

-export const getPostsByTag = (tag) => {
-  return posts.filter(post => post.tags.includes(tag))
-}